-In continually striving to improve, the Piano faculty will meet again in August to review the proficiency exams and ascertain whether any changes should be made.
-While no major changes are planned for now, with the evidence of positive student learning outcomes, we will be sure we are meeting all student's needs with tutoring and additional feedback when needed.
+Plan of Action Moving Forward: In continually striving to improve, the Piano faculty will meet again in August to review the proficiency exams and ascertain what changes should be made.
+To drive continuous improvement in student learning and with the evidence of positive student learning outcomes, we will be meeting all student's needs with tutoring and additional feedback when needed.